EduardoZepeda/coffee-bytes-hugo/content/posts/como-medir-las-peticiones-por-segundo-con-locust-en-python/index.en.md

         self.client.get("/feed")
 ```

-When a user is created he/she will have a 50% chance of being assigned to one of these two behaviors:
+When a fake user is created it will have a 50% chance of being assigned to one of these two behaviors:

 * Visit home (/) and then visit the about section.
 * Visit the feed section